-Section 9.1 Appeal Levels 3, 4, and 5 for Medical Service Requests
+Section 9.1 Appeal Levels 3, 4, and 5 for Medical Service Requests minimum level, you cannot appeal any further.
+The written response you receive to your Level 2 appeal will explain how to make a Level 3 appeal.

 This section may be appropriate for you if you have made a Level 1 appeal and a Level 2 appeal, and both of your appeals have been turned down.